battlecode/battlecode-scaffold-2017/README.md

   You'll need to re-add them using `Project / Properties / Java Build Path`.

 ### Using IntelliJ IDEA
-//TODO: update this section
 - Install IntelliJ IDEA Community Edition: https://www.jetbrains.com/idea/download/

-- In the `Welcome to IntelliJ IDEA` window that pops up when you start IntelliJ, select `Open` (NOT `Import project` or `Create new project`)
+- In the `Welcome to IntelliJ IDEA` window that pops up when you start IntelliJ, select `Import Project`

-- In the `Open File or Project` window, select `battlecode-scaffold/ide/intellij` (NOT just `battlecode-scaffold`).
+- In the `Open File or Project` window, select the `build.gradle` file in the scaffold folder.

-- Select the `Update Battlecode` ant target in the run configurations box (a rounded rectangle next to a green triangle) and run it (using the green triangle).
-You can also run it using the `Run / Run...` menu option.

-- You're good to go; you can run other ant tasks using the other run configurations, or using the `Ant Build` tool window (accessible from `View / Tool Windows / Ant Build`)
+- Check the options "Create separate module per source set", and "Use gradle wrapper task configuration".
+Set the "Gradle JVM" option to 1.8.
+(If you don't have a 1.8 option, see the "Getting Started" section above.

+- Hit OK.

+- Wait a minute or two for IntelliJ to finish configuring itself.

+- When the bar at the bottom of the screen has stopped downloading things, we'll need to check that everything is set up correctly.
+Go to `View / Tool Windows / Gradle`.
+In the new window that pops up, select `Tasks / build / build`, and double click it.
+You should now see a nice tree of tasks unfold at the bottom of the screen.
+If you run into an error here, you should get help.
+Try going to the forums (http://battlecodeforum.org) or to IRC (http://irc.lc/freenode/battlecode).

+- If you haven't seen any errors, you should be good to go.
+There should now be a folder called `client` in your scaffold folder; if you go in there, and double click the `Battlecode Client` application, you should be able to run and watch matches.
+(Please don't move that application, it will be sad.)

 ### Using a terminal